Ivan the Terrible: Appearance

 Little is known about Ivan's appearance, as virtually all existing portraits were made after his death and contain uncertain amounts of artist's impression.
-In 1567, the ambassador Daniel Prinz von Buchau described Ivan as follows: "He is tall, stout and full of energy.
-His eyes are big, observing and restless.
-His beard is reddish-black, long and thick, but most other hairs on his head are shaved off according to the Russian habits of the time".
+In 1567, the ambassador Daniel Prinz von Buchau said about Ivan that: "He is very tall.
+His body is full of strength and quite thick, his large eyes, which constantly run around, observe everything carefully.
+His beard is red with a slight shade of black, quite long and thick, but like most Russians, he shaves his hair with a razor".

 According to Ivan Katyryov-Rostovsky, the son-in-law of Michael I of Russia, Ivan had an unpleasant face with a long and crooked nose.
 He was tall and athletically built, with broad shoulders and a narrow waist.

 In 1963, the graves of Ivan and his sons were excavated and examined by Soviet scientists.
 Chemical and structural analysis of his remains disproved earlier suggestions that Ivan suffered from syphilis or that he was poisoned by arsenic or strangled.
 At the time of his death, he was 178 cm tall (5 ft.
 10 in.) and weighed 85–90 kg (187–198 lb.).
 His body was rather asymmetrical, had a large amount of osteophytes uncharacteristic of his age and contained excessive concentration of mercury.
 Researchers concluded that Ivan was athletically built in his youth but, in his last years, had developed various bone diseases and could barely move.
 They attributed the high mercury content in his body to his use of ointments to heal his joints.

+Title

+Ivan had the following title towards the end of his reign:

+Kazan was added to Ivan's title in 1553 and Astrakhan in 1554.
+The titles "tsar of Kazan, tsar of Astrakhan" first appeared in 1556.
+The title "master of all the Siberian lands" first appeared in 1555, and from 1582, was written as "dominator of all the Siberian lands and northern countries".
+During the Livonian War, Livonia first appeared in his title in 1558.
+Polotsk was also included following its capture in 1562.
+Despite Russia's defeat in the Livonian War, the title of Livonia was not abandoned.

+In English, Ivan's title of tsar was often translated as "emperor" from the first visit of Richard Chancellor to Moscow in 1553.
+For example: "We, greatest Ivan Vassilleviche by the Grace of God Emperor of all Russia and Great Duke".
+However, the title was not consistently translated as "emperor", such as in 1582: "The Great Lord, King and Great Duke John the sonne of Vasili of all Russia...".